oopsmonk/documentation/hornet/1.0/tutorials/install-hornet.md

 # Choose an installation method

-**In this topic, you choose how to install and run the Hornet node software to turn your device into an IOTA node.**
+**In this topic, you choose how to install and run the Hornet node software to turn your device into a node.**

+## Prerequisites

+To make sure that your device meets the minimum requirements for running a node, see [Getting started as a node](root://getting-started/1.0/nodes/overview.md).

+## Choose a method

+Use the following table to select an installation method, depending on your operating system.

 |**Operating system**|**Installation method**|**Tutorial**|
 |:-------------------|:----------------------|:-----------|